Invoices for 2024 Annual Dues of $175 have been mailed to homeowners of record. Dues are payable by February 1, 2024.

 Starting in 2016, the dues are $175 per year for the 61 homes in our Community but may vary as required.
 Please see the Covenant for any rules that you may need clarified, or if you have any questions, contact one of your board members.

 Regarding correspondence –

-When sending information or bills to the homeowners, I use the PVA Louisville, KY website for proper name of owners per address.
+When sending information or bills to the homeowners, We use the PVA Louisville, KY website for proper name of owners per address.
 If you have recently purchased property and are not receiving information from the Homeowner Association, it is possible that the PVA may not have you listed as the new owner.
 If your name has changed, or you are not the owner, please contact the Secretary or one of the board members to have this corrected.